ansyblenetwork/ansybleblog/_posts/2021-03-20-a-comparison-with-signal-and-telegram.md

 ### Telegram

 Telegram is essentially not encrypted.
-Rather, it supports end-to-end encrypted "secret chats" as a temporary communication channel, like a video chat.
-It's kind of a strange feature to have, because if I truly had something extraordinarily sensitive that I deliberately wanted Telegram not to access, I would use Signal or real life (or Ansyble!).
+Rather, it supports end-to-end encrypted "secret chats" as a temporary communication channel, akin to a temporary phone call or video chat.
+It's a strange feature to have, because if I truly had something extraordinarily sensitive that I deliberately wanted Telegram not to access, I would use Signal or real life (or Ansyble!).

 In contrast, Ansyble is _always_ end-to-end encrypted.
 In particular, all features are entirely compatible with its encryption.